icerpc/icerpc-docs/pages/icerpc/dependency-injection/dispatch-pipeline-with-di.md

 ```

 The resulting dispatcher (dispatch pipeline) creates a new DI scope for each incoming request, and transmits this scope
-to downstream dispatchers using an [IServiceProviderFeature][service-provider-feature].
+to downstream dispatchers using an [IServiceProviderFeature].

 ## Installing a standard middleware in an IDispatcherBuilder